El Cajon Mountain Trail: Hardest Hike in San Diego

 Summit Triumph

-Reaching the summit was of course very rewarding.
+Reaching the summit was, of course, very rewarding.
 Very beautiful scenic views with bubble rocks everywhere, and beautiful signs to take photos with.
-It was also the busiest summit of the six original San Diego Six Pack of Peaks challenge hikes based on my experience.
+It was also the busiest summit of the six original San Diego Six Pack of Peaks challenge hikes, based on my experience.
 I always had all the other summits to myself.
-But the area was spacious enough that it didn’t feel too crowded though, we weren’t in each others’ ways.
+But the area was spacious enough that it didn’t feel too crowded, though we weren’t in each other’s way.
 And there are multiple boulders to climb on top of to enjoy the views and a well-deserved snack.
 I stayed up there for about 45 minutes before heading back down.

 As I encountered my first uphill during the descent, an unexpected sense of relief washed over me.
 Surprisingly, I found myself welcoming the uphills as they provided a much-needed break for my quads.
 It was a peculiar and amusing realization that I was relieved to reach a flat or uphill section—an unforeseen twist in my hiking experience that defied my expectations.